proof88/PGE/PGE/docpages/menu-04-Networking.md

             handleUserCmdMoveFromClient() {
                 // process inputs from clients, so worst case we need to multiply everything by nClientsCount and by their send rate:
-                // the max rate is AT LEAST the server FPS, clients send their input at their FPS rate, and server polls max nIncomingMsgArraySize packets / frame:
+                // clients send their input at their FPS rate, and server polls max nIncomingMsgArraySize packets / frame:
                 // since nIncomingMsgArraySize is 10, it CAN poll nClientsCount number of such message in each frame, so:
                 //
                 //  - might generate nClientsCount number of MsgCurrentWpnUpdateFromServer, so:
                 //    7*7 * 60 = 2940 PKT/s @ 60 FPS total outgoing,